sameerraj3479/ChatbotFAQ/README.md

 The system uses Natural Language Processing techniques to understand user queries and identify the most relevant answer from a predefined knowledge base.
 Instead of relying on exact keyword matching, the chatbot compares the user's question with stored FAQ entries and returns the closest matching response.

-The project was developed as part of the CodeAlpha Artificial Intelligence Internship program and demonstrates the practical use of NLP, text vectorization, similarity matching, and interactive web application development.
+The project was developed as part of the Artificial Intelligence Internship program and demonstrates the practical use of NLP, text vectorization, similarity matching, and interactive web application development.

 ---